Corsica Studios

-Corsica Studios is a mid-size multi-function music and arts venue located in Elephant and Castle, London.
+Corsica Studios was a mid-size multi-function music and arts venue located in Elephant and Castle, London.

 It was founded in 2002 to provide a space for underground music events, exhibitions, performances and other creative projects and now focuses on DJ and club nights.
-It consists of two rooms situated within railway arches near Elephant & Castle station. and is known for its stripped-back interior, intimate atmosphere and high-quality sound system.
+It consists of two rooms situated within railway arches near Elephant & Castle station and is known for its stripped-back interior, intimate atmosphere and high-quality sound system.

 Long-running club nights which have been based at the venue include Trance Party, Jaded, Rupture, and Low Life.
 Many UK and international artists have also played live at the venue, including Sunn O))) and Four Tet, Underground and experimental gig promoter Baba Yaga's Hut also has a long-term base at Corsica Studios.

 History

 Corsica Studios was founded by Amanda Moss and Adrian Jones who started hosting events in London in 1999 in a series of short-term spaces.
 One of the first of these was located in Corsica Street, Highbury, which gave the project and the current venue its name.

 It moved to its current location in Elephant and Castle in 2002 and was initially known as Corsica Arts Club.